Darren Moore: Port Vale

 On 13 February 2024, Moore was appointed as manager of relegation-threatened League One side Port Vale after being identified by director of football David Flitcroft as the "primary target to come in and galvanise and energise the club".
 He signed a five-and-a-half-year contract, which he said was "a testament to the long-term vision of the club" that was shared by owner Carol Shanahan, club staff and supporters.
 It took nine games for Moore to register his first win as Vale manager, a 1–0 victory at Burton Albion that left the club three points inside the relegation zone.
 Relegation was confirmed with one game left to play of the 2023–24 season with 11 defeats in Moore's first 16 games in charge.

 Port Vale were sixth in League Two after ten games of the 2024–25 season, which led Moore to declare that he was "happy but not satisfied" with his team.
 He was named the EFL League Two Manager of the Month after picking up more points than any other manager in September, with the panel noting that "Moore had to gel a lot of new players and has done a brilliant job to get them organised so quickly".
 He won a second consecutive Manager of the Month award after Vale went to the top of League Two with 16 points from six unbeaten games.
 The Not the Top 20 Podcast podcast reported that Vale had an excellent all-round game as "the product of very good coaching".
 The team lost form at the end of the calendar year, however, and Moore was criticised for over-rotation in his team selections.
 They returned to the top of the table by April and Moore was shortlisted for the League Two Manager of the Season award at the EFL Awards.
 Promotion was secured with victory on the penultimate day of the season.
 He was nominated for the League Two Manager of the Month award.

 He oversaw the arrival of 12 new players for the 2025–26 campaign, saying that League One was a step up, but was a "wonderful challenge".
 The team struggled in August, before collecting three wins from four league games in September to secure Moore a nomination for the League One Manager of the Month award.
 Form tailed off, however, and three straight defeats saw the club slip into the relegation zone in mid-November.
+On 28 December 2025, Moore was sacked with Vale sitting bottom of the league, ten points from safety.

+England U20

+Moore was appointed head coach of England U20 on 8 September 2026.